priya428/KnowledgeShare/README.md

 There is only one SharePoint list required for this to store all participants and their child santa combinations and responses.

+The link to download .MSAPP file for the App: Link to Download